CHTC/templates-GPUs/containers/pixi/README.md

 Once the interactive job starts, execute the Apptainer build

 ```
-apptainer build --mksquashfs-args '-processors 16 -mem 8G -comp zstd -Xcompression-level 3' mnist-gpu-noble-cuda-12.9.sif ./apptainer.def
+apptainer build --ignore-proot --mksquashfs-args '-processors 16 -mem 8G -comp zstd -Xcompression-level 3' mnist-gpu-noble-cuda-12.9.sif ./apptainer.def
 ```

 > [!IMPORTANT]
 > The `--mksquashfs-args` option (Apptainer v1.4.0+) bounds `mksquashfs` to the resources requested in `build_apptainer_container.sub` (`-processors` should match `request_cpus` and `-mem` should be about half of `request_memory`).
 > By default `mksquashfs` spawns one compression thread per build host CPU core and sizes its caches at 25% of the host's physical memory, ignoring the HTCondor job's resource limits, which crashes the SIF creation step on memory-limited slots.

-> Limiting the processor count also avoids a known `mksquashfs` segmentation fault under proot on hosts with many CPU cores, which is only worked around in Apptainer v1.5.2+.
+> [!IMPORTANT]
+> The (hidden) `--ignore-proot` option works around a known segmentation fault (`exit status 139`) in `mksquashfs` when it is run under `proot`, as happens during unprivileged builds with Apptainer v1.5.0+ ([apptainer/apptainer#3560](https://github.com/apptainer/apptainer/issues/3560)).
+> It skips the `proot` wrapping of `mksquashfs` entirely, at the cost of all files in the SIF image being owned by `root` — fine for runtime containers like this one that are not sensitive to file ownership.
+> The workaround shipped in Apptainer v1.5.2 (pinning `MALLOC_ARENA_MAX=1000000` in the `mksquashfs` environment, [apptainer/apptainer#3572](https://github.com/apptainer/apptainer/pull/3572)) has been observed to not prevent the crash on CHTC (Apptainer v1.5.1 on EL9 with the equivalent `export MALLOC_ARENA_MAX=1000000` applied), so `--ignore-proot` is recommended even on Apptainer v1.5.2+ until the upstream issue is fully resolved.

 > [!TIP]
 > SIF compression parallelizes near-linearly with CPU cores, and `zstd` at a low compression level compresses several times faster than the default `gzip` at comparable output size: the ~10 GB rootfs of this example takes ~10 minutes with 2 cores and `gzip` but under a minute with 16+ cores and `zstd`.